 was a hitting coach and catching instructor.
 The Rex claimed a Prospect

 League West Division crown en route to the circuit’s best

 overall record (38-23).
 The club was ranked 19th

-nationally by Perfect Game USA and two Rex players would sign
+nationally by Perfect Game USA and three Rex players would sign

 professional contacts the following year.

 Segal was the recruiting coordinator and hitting coach at Division II school Tarleton State (Texas) during the 2011-12 school year.
 The Texans, who were Lone Star Conference Tournament runners-up, won 17 of their last 22 games to finish 30-21.
 Eight Texans collected all-conference recognition and four notched all-tournament accolades.
 The team also managed a 3.00 GPA.

 Segal worked with infielders, hitters and coached first base at NJCAA member Iowa Western during the 2010-11 school year.
 IWCC was ranked No. 1 in the national preseason poll and finished third at the Junior College World Series in Grand Junction, CO.
 The Reivers won 27 of their final 31 games en route to a 43-20 overall record and 15-1 conference mark.